-Karst describes a set of surface and underground which are the result of the dissolution of carbonate rocks.
+Karst are an ensemble of surface and underground landscape which are the result of the dissolution of carbonate rocks.
 The best-known examples are caves, sinkholes and underground rivers, and, on the surface, dolines and lapiaz.
-In France, 40 % of the drinking water is taken from karst aquifers.
+In France, 40% of the drinking water comes from karst aquifers.

-The Service national d’observation du KARST (SNO KARST) was created in 2014 by the CNRS.
+The Service National d’Observation of KARST (SNO KARST) was created in 2014 by the CNRS.
 It relies on a network of 9 observatories and research teams spread throughout France.
-Within SNO KARST are studied very different karst systems in terms of geology, subject to different climates (Mediterranean, mountainous, with rainfall ranging from 500 mm/year to more than 1 000 mm/year) and different land uses (agriculture, forest, scrubland), that cover a wide range of societal and scientific issues.
+The KARST network is comprised of karst systems that differ in geomorphology, climate (Mediterranean mountainous, with rainfall ranges from 500 mm/year to more than 1,000 mm/year) and land uses (agriculture, forest, scrubland).
+Thus, the network spans a wide range of human and natural stakes.

 SNO KARST allows:

-- The pooling of long-term observations, in particular hydrogeochemical variables, on a panel of springs and streams representative of different types of karst carbonate environments;
+- The pooling of long-term observations, in particular hydro-geochemical variables, on a range of springs and streams representative of different types of karst carbonate environments;

 - The production of open source tools for students, researchers and operational staff;

 - The development of a strong collective expertise, covering a wide range of tools and approaches.

 Starting year: some hydrometric data are available since 1950 (even 1887 for Fontaine de Vaucluse)